ECCC-MSC/open-data/README.md

 * [MSC Datamart](http://dd.weather.gc.ca/)
 * [ECCC-MSC on GitHub](https://github.com/ECCC-MSC)

+# Workflow overview

+Here's the Public data documentation update process workflow overview.
+Detailed procedures provided below.

+1. Retrieve a local copy of the current public data documentation repository
+2. Update the source documentation
+3. Run the script which generates the output versions of the documentation
+4. Validate the output documentation
+5. Request that these modifications are merged in the authoritative repository
+6. A Public data documentation steward publishes the new version to the MSC Datamart and GitHub

 # File structure

 Files are stored on GCcode, in the DPS repository: http://gitlab.ssc.etg.gc.ca/ec-msc/dps/tree/master/public-data-documentation/